-PARSONS CEMETERY RULES AND REGULATIONS
+PARSONS CEMETERY RULES AND REGULATIONS (Rev November 15, 2022)

 Parsons Cemetery is today both operational and historic, with graves dating to the early 1800s.
 In the words of architectural historian, Keith Eggener, Parsons Cemetery is “an urban cemetery where life meets death, nature meets city, and present meets past.”
-As such, the Parsons Cemetery Advisory Committee, comprised of six volunteers, works very hard at sharing Parsons Cemetery’s rich history and beautiful grounds with the community, historians, nature lovers, and tourists.
+As such, the Parsons Cemetery Advisory Committee, composed of six volunteers, works hard at sharing Parsons Cemetery’s rich history and beautiful grounds with the community, historians, nature lovers, and tourists.

 We cannot maintain this cemetery at its current level of care into perpetuity without your support, please consider a gift or bequest to the